classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

     ***

-2. Organizers can manage their Sub-Organizers from Manage Sub-Organizers page.
+2. Manage sub-organizers from the Manage Sub-Organizers page.

     ***